 Economic Commentary Disclosures

-When considering which investments to select for your specific goals it’s important to understand some of the differences in each since there is potential to lose money.
-Investments that have similar characteristics and behave similar in the marketplace are referred to as asset classes.
+When considering which investments to select for your specific goals, it’s important to understand some of the differences between each because there is potential to lose money.
+Investments that have similar characteristics and behave similarly in the marketplace are referred to as asset classes.
 The following asset classes have different risks to consider.

-Stock prices and returns are typically less stable than bonds (also known as fixed income investments).
-While stocks have the potential for higher gains, those gains are not guaranteed, and could also lead to loss.
+Stock prices and returns are typically less stable than those of bonds (also known as fixed-income investments).
+While stocks have the potential for higher gains, those gains are not guaranteed and could also lead to loss.

 Small Cap Equity

-Stocks of new or smaller companies have the most equity risk since they are less established compared to medium or large company stocks.
+Stocks of new or smaller companies have the most equity risk because they are less established compared with medium- or large-company stocks.

-While fixed income securities usually contain less risk than other equity investments they can still be impacted by interest rates and other factors.
+While fixed income securities usually contain less risk than other equity investments, they can still be impacted by interest rates and other factors.
 Some fixed income products, such as bonds, are investments that can't be used until they have matured.
-It's important to understand that interest rates and bond prices tend to move in opposite directions so there are economic considerations with these investmetns as well.
+It's important to understand that interest rates and bond prices tend to move in opposite directions, so there are economic considerations with these investments as well.